Required Licenses

 Insurance Requirements

-- General Liability Insurance: Minimum coverage of $1 million per occurrence.
-This protects against claims of bodily injury or property damage resulting from your services.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against claims of property damage or bodily injury.

-- Workers’ Compensation Insurance: Required for businesses with employees.
-It covers medical costs and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required for all employees to cover medical costs and lost wages due to work-related injuries.

 Training Certifications